GQE15A - Video Conferencing System ASUS - Free user manual and instructions

 RF exposure warning

 This equipment must be installed and operated in accordance with provided instructions and the antenna(s) used for this transmitter must be installed to provide a separation distance of at least 20 cm from all persons and must not be co-located or operating in conjunction with any other antenna or transmitter.
-End-users and installers must be provide with antenna installation instructions and transmitter operating conditions for satisfying RF exposure compliance.
+End-users and installers must be provided with antenna installation instructions and transmitter operating conditions for satisfying RF exposure compliance.

 Federal Communications Commission Statement